 If your reference has retired and you know how to reach that person at home, do so.
 Don’t forget to ask what contact details you can give out.

 When you don’t want your current employer to know you’re looking for work

 Most potential employers understand this situation.
 They know you want to keep your job search secret.
 But they may insist on talking to your current employer once they offer you a job or place you on a short list.
 If this is the case, ask that they let you know before they call.
 This way you can talk to your current employer before your potential employer calls.

 When you’ve left a job on bad terms or been fired

-If you’re on good terms with other former employers, use them as references instead.
+If you’re on good terms with other former employers, ask them instead.

-If you feel you have to include a reference from a job where you were fired or left on bad terms, try these suggestions:
+If you must include a reference from a job where you were fired or left on bad terms, try these tips:

-- Think about why you were fired.
+- Think about why you lost your job.
 Be willing to own your part in the situation and accept your mistakes.
-Contact your previous employer and see if you can reach an understanding about what happened.
+Contact your former employer and see if you can agree about what happened.
 Explain that you know the reasons you were fired.
 Talk about the steps you’ve taken to change.
 Ask them to say what they feel are your strengths and what areas you need to improve.
-Ask if they’d be willing, on the basis of your conversation, to provide a reference.
+Ask if they could, on the basis of this talk, to give you a reference

-- If a potential employer insists on contacting this reference, be honest about the situation.
+- If potential employers say they must contact this reference, be honest.
 Think of how to describe what happened without blame.
 You could say something like, "My previous supervisor and I had different approaches.
-While I respect his objectives, I don’t agree with his methods.
+While I respect his goals, I don’t agree with his methods.
 After several attempts to work this out, we both decided it wasn’t a workable situation."